Embedding information literacy skills as employability attributes

-Available under License Creative Commons Attribution Non-commercial Share Alike.
+Available under License Creative Commons Attribution-NonCommercial ShareAlike.

 At Middlesex University an intra-university team has built a framework to target the development of academic and information literacy as well as graduate employability.
 The team comprises staff from the School of Engineering and Information Sciences (EIS), the Learner Development Unit (LDU) and Learning Resources (LR).
 This paper aims to share our experiences at Middlesex University in devising such a collaborative strategy.
 We will also discuss the results of our work so far, including the changes which have been made and the results of a survey to show the impact on the students’ progress.

 |Notes on copyright:||Reproduction allowed with prior written permission of author and full acknowledgement to ALISS.|

-|Deposited On:||28 Aug 2012 14:13|
+|Date Deposited:||28 Aug 2012 14:13|